mozilla/gecko-dev/security/nss/doc/rst/releases/index.rst

 .. note::

-   **NSS 3.112** is the latest version of NSS.
+   **NSS 3.113.1** is the latest version of NSS.
-   Complete release notes are available here: :ref:`mozilla_projects_nss_nss_3_112_release_notes`
+   Complete release notes are available here: :ref:`mozilla_projects_nss_nss_3_113_1_release_notes`

    **NSS 3.101.4 (ESR)** is the latest ESR version of NSS.
    Complete release notes are available here: :ref:`mozilla_projects_nss_nss_3_101_4_release_notes`

 .. container::

-   Changes in 3.112 included in this release:
+   Changes in 3.113.1 included in this release:

-   - Bug 1963792 - Fix alias for mac workers on try.
-   - Bug 1966786 - ensure all options can be configured with SSL_OptionSet and SSL_OptionSetDefault.
-   - Bug 1931930 - ABI/API break in ssl certificate processing
-   - Bug 1955971 - remove unnecessary assertion in sec_asn1d_init_state_based_on_template.
-   - Bug 1965754 - update taskgraph to v14.2.1.
-   - Bug 1964358 - Workflow for automation of the release on GitHub when pushing a tag
-   - Bug 1952860 - fix faulty assertions in SEC_ASN1DecoderUpdate
-   - Bug 1934877 - Renegotiations should use a fresh ECH GREASE buffer.
-   - Bug 1951396 - update taskgraph to v14.1.1
+   - Bug 1974299 - Bump nssckbi version to 2.79.
-   - Bug 1962503 - Partial fix for ACVP build CI job
-   - Bug 1961827 - Initialize find in sftk_searchDatabase.
-   - Bug 1963121 - Add clang-18 to extra builds.
+   - Bug 1974299 - convert Chunghwa Telecom ePKI Root removal to a distrust after.
-   - Bug 1963044 - Fault tolerant git fetch for fuzzing.
-   - Bug 1962556 - Tolerate intermittent failures in ssl_policy_pkix_ocsp.
-   - Bug 1962770 - fix compiler warnings when DEBUG_ASN1D_STATES or CMSDEBUG are set.
-   - Bug 1961835 - fix content type tag check in NSS_CMSMessage_ContainsCertsOrCrls.
-   - Bug 1963102 - Remove Cryptofuzz CI version check